 Why We Started Learning German On Duolingo

-You may have read from our last post that we recently relocated to Berlin.
+You may have read from our last guide that we recently relocated to Berlin.
 We’ve been loving the change in environment and embracing all the new experiences of this dynamic city, including learning German.

 Yes, we know what some of you are thinking… Berlin is probably the worst city to learn German in.
 The city has a huge expat community and most locals here can speak English.
 Nonetheless, we decided to learn the language anyway since Berlin has become our new home.

 We started learning German on Duolingo for 4 months before arriving in Berlin.
 We completed lessons everyday for 4 months straight, for at least 30 minutes every single day.

 Needless to say, we were expecting to understand and speak some sort of German when we arrived.
 But was that the case though?
 Continue reading if you’re curious whether our Duolingo experiment paid off.

 Is It Difficult To Learn German as an English Native Speaker?